 ASH: The cover is great and I can’t resist the music connection.

-MELINDA: I’m very much on board with this.
+MJ: I’m very much on board with this.

 SEAN: Bleach has a 69th volume, though any readers who might make a dirty joke have long since abandoned it, I suspect.